I am pleased to report that during the year 2014-15 (FY15), Bank of

 printers to all Metro and Urban branches apart from select high

 footfall semi-urban and rural branches.
 In short, IT has made a visible

 difference in the functioning of your Bank and conduct of its banking

 H. R. Initiatives

-sector banks in the form of large retirements, massive induction of
+times, viz, the large retirements, massive induction of talent, huge

 To enhance the Employee Engagement, your Bank undertook various